yayatab/tzeva_adom_alerts/README.md

 TODO:
 * subscribe to certain regions/cities/
-* alert when can get back to normal - 10 minutes from alert time - cron job? future?
+* alert when can get back to normal - 10 minutes from alert time - cron job? future? zeromq?
 * add support for windows